DanukaThimira/toggle-button-animation/README.md

-this is toggle button animation
+This is toggle button animation